Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 Does the collaborator have his/her own work tools (computer, telephone, software, licenses)?

-Does the contract clearly state that the contractor bears the economic risk (e.g. liability for errors, material costs)?
+Does the contract clearly state that the contractor bears the economic risk (e.g. liability for errors, bearing material costs)?

 Does the contract include provisions on independent organization of work and responsibility for the result